- March 7, 2018

 Multiple Sclerosis is an autoimmune disorder that occurs in the Central nervous system of the body and leads to the destruction of the fatty protective substance called Myelin, which acts as an insulation for the nerve cells carrying the messages between the brain and rest of the body.

 Myelin facilitates the speedy and smooth transmission of nerve messages.
-The damage to the Myelin layer leads to slow and less efficient delivery of messages thereby causing relapses and increasing disability in the patients.
+The damage to the Myelin layer leads to the slow and less efficient delivery of messages thereby causing relapses and increasing disability in the patients.

 MS has impacted the lives of around 2.5 million people across the globe and in the US alone there are more than 4 lacs cases of MS. Women are twice more likely to be suffering from Multiple sclerosis as compared to men.